25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    `;
    ```

-   - We can easily be migrate existing CSS code without rewriting it.
+   - We can easily be migrate existing CSS code without rewriting it
    - Syntax highlight and code suggestions require additional editor plugins

 2. Object Styles: